Scrier/opus/README.md

  * *execute-peak-delay* - Number of seconds to stay at the maximum threads after reaching it before ramping down.
  * *execute-terminate*  - Number of seconds since start before we terminate applicate, used as a guard.
  * *execute-command*    - The command to execute.
- * *execute-filder*     - The folder to execute the command from, this can for example be a ccumber test suite.
+ * *execute-folder*     - The folder to execute the command from, this can for example be a ccumber test suite.

 The following will result in the following "graph" during execution.